CTOs on the Move

 IDRI is a nonprofit biotech organization taking a comprehensive approach to develop new solutions for infectious disease.
 We combine the high-quality science of a research or academic organization with the product development capabilities of a life science company, including an onsite GMP manufacturing facility.

-RTD Company is a Andover, MN-based company in the Healthcare, Pharmaceuticals, and Biotech sector.
+Ludesi is a Cambridge, MA-based company in the Healthcare, Pharmaceuticals, and Biotech sector.